oskarrough/slaytheweb/README.md

 ![Screenshot of the game](https://i.imgur.com/m9CRCsa.png)

 Why what?
 After many runs in the Spire, I really got into the theory behind the game.
-Inspired by the modding community, I thought it'd be neat and a great learning experience to try and implement the core logic of the game in JavaScript for the web.
-And that is what _Slay the Web_ is.
-The idea is to provide a stable game logic to play the game with any kind of interface.
-Be it the browser, a command line or whatever.
-This repo also contains an example interface for the game.
+Inspired by the STS modding community, I thought it'd be neat and a great learning experience to try and implement the core logic of the game in JavaScript for the web.
+And that is what _Slay the Web_ is: a kind of stable, UI agnostic game engine and an example UI for the web.

 ## How to work on the code

-You will need `yarn` or `npm` installed on your computer.

-1. Run `yarn start` to start a local file server
+Besides project config, everything is in the `public` folder.
+This is the web root, requires no compilation and can be opened or deployed to a web browser.

+First, the game logic itself.
+Which, again, does not know about UI.
+It is only concerned with modifying the game state.

 - The `public/game` folder contains the game engine
-- The `public/content` folder contains example cards, dungeon and monsters using the game engine
+- The `public/content` folder uses the game engine to create example cards, dungeons and monsters
 - The `public/index.html` and `public/ui` is an example interface/website
+- The `public/web_modules` folder contains 3rd party dependencies
 - The `tests` folder is filled with tests for the game

-The entire `public` folder can now be deployed to any static web server.
-It does not require any compilation, and dependencies are checked in to `public/web_modules`.
+You can open the `public` folder with a browser, or if you want livereload, run `npm start`.

 ### Testing

-All scripts are checked with eslint, formatted with prettier and tested with ava.
+Scripts are checked with eslint, formatted with prettier and tested with ava.

 Additionally the `./tests` folder contains the tests.
 Usually a test goes 1) create a game 2) modify the game state with one or more actions 3) assert that the final state is how it you expect.